ksmbzd/time-series-analysis/README.md

 # Credit Card Fraud Detection Heuristics

 This project aims to implement various heuristic methods for credit card fraud detection using a highly unbalanced dataset of credit card transactions by European cardholders in September 2013.
+[Here](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud) is the link to the dataset "Credit Card Fraud Detection" on Kaggle.

 ## Data Overview